-You probably have a jar of molasses in your pantry or kitchen cupboard—it’s the key ingredient in your baked beans, giving them that rich, signature flavor and sweetness.
+You probably have a jar of molasses in your pantry or kitchen cupboard—it’s the key ingredient in your baked beans and other recipes, giving them that rich, signature flavor and sweetness.
 But did you know Blackstrap molasses is a type of molasses that contains an abundance of vitamins and minerals that are good for your health?
 Check out these surprising health benefits!

 How is Blackstrap Molasses Made?

 Blackstrap molasses is a by-product of the sugar cane refining process, where sugar cane is crushed to extract the sweet juices which are then boiled.
 The result is molasses in varying degrees of color, thickness, and sweetness.
 See video, below!

 Basically, molasses is categorized by how many times the syrup was boiled, and sugar extracted.
 Molasses is extracted during the first (light), second (dark), or third stage (blackstrap) of boiling.
 Blackstrap is the darkest, thickest, and most concentrated molasses.
 It has a robust, bittersweet flavor in comparison to the sweeter light and dark varieties so it’s best used in savory recipes rather than sweets.
 Blackstrap molasses is also the most nutritious as it contains more essential vitamins and minerals than the other types of molasses.
 That extra boil concentrates those nutrients.